Classic Motorcycle Build

 Drain Fork Oil

 One of the oil drain screws was difficult getting out.
-Rather than take a chance of stripping out the original 50 year-old screw, I waited until the fork was removed and laying horizontal on the workbench, which gave an easier vantage point.
+Rather than take a chance of stripping out the original 50 year-old screw, I waited until the fork was removed and laid out on the workbench, which gave an easier vantage point.
 A fibre washer should come off with each drain screw.

 fork slider drain screw 06.0354